Designed for individuals who have been arrested for only one DUI or one DUI amended to Reckless Driving. First Offenders only.

 ___ 6 - Pre-Trial Diversion Contract or Final Court Disposition or Order

-(Only *required* if you have already signed the Pre-Trial Diversion Contract or have received a Final Conviction in court.)
+(Only *required* if you have already received the Pre-Trial Diversion Contract or have received a Final Conviction in court.)
 If you have not been in front of a judge and/or have not received any court documents, then you are *not required* to bring these court documents.
 Not applicable for clients that are Unlawful BAL (Under 21).05 or Higher.

 ___ 7 - Out-of-State and/or Older Incidents